nekonoshiri/simplepubsub/README.md

 Implementation of `Publisher[Message]`.

-This implementation uses WeakKeyDictionary instead of simple dictionary.
+This implementation uses WeakKeyDictionary to manage subscribers.
 This may prevent a memory leak if subscription loses any strong references before unsubscribed:

 ```Python